-Summary The full wrist stretch out is a beginner-friendly bodyweight wrist stretch exercise that takes your wrists through their complete range of motion: extension, flexion, radial deviation, and ulnar deviation.
-It targets the wrist flexors (flexor carpi radialis, flexor carpi ulnaris, palmaris longus) and wrist extensors (extensor carpi radialis longus and brevis, extensor carpi ulnaris) along with the lateral and medial forearm muscles.
-Clinical research shows that wrist stretching and nerve-gliding exercises can reduce pressure inside the carpal tunnel by up to 30% (Wolny & Linek, 2020).
-Requiring no equipment and taking about three minutes, it is one of the most commonly prescribed wrist mobility exercises by hand therapists, yoga instructors, and sports medicine professionals.
+Summary The full wrist stretch out is a beginner-friendly bodyweight mobility sequence that takes your wrists through their complete range of motion: extension, flexion, radial deviation, and ulnar deviation.
+It targets the wrist flexors (flexor carpi radialis, flexor carpi ulnaris, palmaris longus) and wrist extensors (extensor carpi radialis longus and brevis, extensor carpi ulnaris), plus the lateral and medial forearm muscles that single-direction stretches usually miss.
+Clinical research shows that wrist stretching and nerve-gliding exercises can reduce pressure inside the carpal tunnel by up to 30% (Wolny and Linek, 2020).
+With no equipment and about three minutes of work, it scales from gentle prayer-stretch holds for beginners to active resistance-band wrist circles for advanced lifters and climbers.

 Your wrists do more work than you probably give them credit for.
 Typing, scrolling, gripping a steering wheel, holding a phone, lifting groceries, pushing yourself up from the floor.
 All of it runs through your wrists.
 And most people never stretch them until something starts hurting.